Code-Institute-Submissions/Milestone-project-131/README.md

 ### Project aim -

 To provide a responsive website where people can search for new travel destinations and find useful travel information.

 User Stories -
-As a new/existing user I'd like to
-As a new/existing user I'd like to
-As a new/existing user I'd like to
-As an existing user I'd like to access my members portal As a new user I'd like to sign up to be a member
+As a new/existing user I'd like to gain inspiration to visit a new destination As a new/existing user I'd like to see the latest travel deals As a new/existing user I'd like to see useful travel tips and links As an existing user I'd like to access my members portal As a new user I'd like to sign up to be a member
-As a new/existing user I'd like to
-As a new/existing user I'd like to
+As a new/existing user I'd like to search for flights to various locations As a new/existing user I'd like to view weather information for various locations As a new/existing user I'd like to browse a map of the world

+* * * * *

-Structure and Features -
+### Structure and Features -
 The website maintains a consistant structure of navigation bar, social links and footer across all 4 pages.
 These pages are -

 Homepage